pacheco008/AEADV/README.md

 function *divrossler* included in the ConRossler.m file.
 2. Such a function describes the particular system you want to analyze.
 3. Please consider that the last line *df = [f(1); f(2); f(3); f(1)]*
 describes the expanded dynamical system.
-It means, for the Rossler case, the first f(1) f(2) f(3), are the three differential equations while the last entry in *df*, i.e., f(1) is the divergence of system.
+It means, for the Rossler case, the first f(1), f(2, and) f(3) are the three differential equations while the last entry in *df*, i.e., f(1), is the divergence of the system.
-In the Rossler example, the divergence has the same form that the first differential equation.
+In the Rossler example, the divergence has the same form as the first differential equation.
 However, be aware since many other systems this is not hold.
 4. Please refer to the following reference for details for determining the divergence and the expanded dynamical system.